Mahjong solitaire: Variations

 Mahjong solitaire can be played either solo or with a partner, in which case the aim is to accumulate the most pairs, to be the last one to match a pair, or to score the most points.
 Points are gained for each pair removed, with bonus points for removing matched pairs in sequence or removing pairs in sequence that are parts of sets.
 Using traditional mahjong tiles, the sets include the dragons, the flowers, the seasons, and the winds.

 Some implementations offer to shuffle the tiles when there are no exposed pairs remaining, making it almost always possible for the player to complete the game.
+Many implementations offer undo, and nearly all versions will not generate a board that can't be won even with undo.